NitheshSinghSanjay/Deep-Neural-Network-based-Real-Time-Object-Detection-for-Raspberry-Pi-and-non-GPU-devices/Real_time_video_streaming.md

 $ sudo apt-get update <br>
 $ sudo apt-get install uv4l uv4l-raspicam

-UV4L service script for launching, restarting, and stoping UV4L is installed using following command: <br>
+UV4L script for launching, restarting, and stoping UV4L service is installed using following command: <br>
 $ sudo apt-get install uv4l-raspicam-extras <br>

 Once the uv4l service script is installed, execute the following command to reload uv4l:<br>
 $ sudo service uv4l_raspicam restart

+Now you can view the video stream in any web browser by using the url: http://your_raspberry_pi_IP_addr:8080/ <br>